 Hello!
 Get to know a bit more about me...

-I'm Wiktoria Kijowska, a designer who's passionate about antiques and colour!
+I'm Wiktoria Kijowska, a design historian, and a designer!